anassauro/sky_mission/lua_scripts/README.md

 ## log.lua

 The log.lua file must be added to the controller's SD card.
 From the moment the vehicle is armed, GPS and time information is written to the CSV file.
-To standardize the GPS time scale to GMT, you must use the import csv.py code.
+To standardize the GPS time scale to UTC, you must use the import csv.py code.

 ## mission.lua